Ante Up (song): Usage in media

 In 2003, the song was sampled by Javine Hylton for her debut single "Real Things".
-However, it gained mainstream attention after being sampled by John Cena in the song "The Time Is Now".
+It was later sampled by John Cena in the song "The Time Is Now".
 M.O.P. eventually sued, but later dropped legal proceedings for the alleged unlawful sampling.

 The guitar version of the song can be heard in the video game Midnight Club 3: Dub Edition.

 In 2014, it was used for an advert for O2 Bundles in the UK, and is used in British TV show Soccer AM in a segment entitled "that's obscene, that is".

 In 2017, YouTuber and member of the Sidemen, W2S, sampled the song for his KSI diss track KSI Sucks, which, as of January 2023, has over 70 million views on YouTube.
 In 2018, W2S sampled the song again for his RiceGum diss track, entitled Ricegum Sucks.
 This has, as of January 2023, over 30 million views on YouTube.

-In 2017, the song was featured in the trailer of the game Tekken 7.

-In 2017, the song is also heard in the movie Bodied.

-In the 2018 movie A Simple Favor, Stephanie Smothers (Anna Kendrick) is seen rapping this song in her car.

-In 2021, KFC used the song in a UK advertisement for their Big Deal.